 Anyone who purchases goods, pays for services, rents a home or other type of property, makes purchases on credit, keeps money in a bank, or engages in any of the nearly infinite other types of commercial activity in our society is a “consumer.”
 A vast body of consumer law has developed at the state and federal levels to protect consumers from fraud and other deceptive practices.
 Many types of consumer fraud result in consumers losing money, such as in an investment fraud scheme.
 The effects of consumer fraud can be much more severe, however.
 Fraudulent conduct by a landlord or construction contractor, for example, could leave a person homeless, and fraudulent health care practices can threaten people’s lives.

-The definitions of a “consumer” under state and federal law generally agree on several key elements.
+The definitions of a “consumer” under state and federal law generally have several key elements in common.
 A consumer is an individual (meaning someone who is not a business or other organization) who purchases or leases goods and services for personal or household use.
 Many laws draw a distinction between transactions intended for personal or household use and those intended for business use.
 Consumer law protects personal and household purchases, leases, and other transactions.

 Consumers may also assert their rights through common-law claims.
 In a situation where improper debt collection practices result in false information on a consumer’s credit report, for example, the individual might be able to assert a defamation claim.
 Breach of contract law may apply to situations in which a contractor failed to perform its services adequately.